Skip to content

 The Tunnel of Hope

 The single most important physical relic of the siege sits out by the airport: the Tunnel of Hope, a hand-dug passage under the runway that was, for most of the war, the city’s only link to the outside world - the route by which food, fuel, weapons and people moved in and out of the encirclement.
-A surviving stretch and the house it began from are now a museum, and it is the best single place to grasp how the city survived.
+A surviving stretch and the house it began from are now a museum, and it’s the best single place to grasp how the city survived.
 Because it deserves the space, we cover it fully in our guide to the Sarajevo War Tunnel, including how to get there, the opening hours and the cash-only entry.

 How to visit, and in what spirit